go.to/

 People Need Love - June 1972

 In March 1972 the foursome were in the studio together again recording a new song called "People Need Love".
 The single was released in Sweden in June 1972 with "Merry-Go-Round" on the B-side.
 The group was called Björn & Benny, Agnetha & Anni-Frid on the single cover and on the label on the A-side while the B-side with "Merry-Go-Round" was credited only to Björn and Benny.
 "People Need Love" reached #3 on the "Tio i topp" chart in Sweden and #17 on the "Topplistan" chart in July 1972.
-Promo sessions for this cover were taken on the Djurgården island in Stockholm someday in 1970 - check ABBA related places.
+Promo sessions for this cover were taken on the Djurgården island in Stockholm on September 14, 1970 - check ABBA related places.

 Summer 1972